mcd500/ta-ref/doc/rpi3.md

 ### copy tee_ref_ta and related files

-Then copy files from tee-te-reference;
+Then copy files from base image to chroot environment;

 + usr/lib/{libteec.so.1.0.0, libteec.so.1}
 + usr/sbin/tee-supplicant